 A high voltage photo-gun meeting or exceeding the specifications of the 90-120 kV SLC gun was required during the GDE, with increased voltage, reduced vacuum and no field emission.
-Jefferson Lab built two ILC prototype guns, each constructed using a compact inverted insulator and with a vacuum load-lock that supports relatively quick photocathode replacement [1].
+JLab built two ILC prototype guns, each constructed using a compact inverted insulator and with a vacuum load-lock that supports relatively quick photocathode replacement [Gr-11].

-By adopting an inverted geometry HV feedthrough design based upon commercial X-Ray tube the vacuum chamber size and internal surface area is greatly reduced.
+By adopting an inverted geometry HV feedthrough design based on commercial X-Ray tubes that significantly reduces the HV chamber size and surface area.
 The inverted HV feedthrough also eliminates the long metallic stalk found in large bore cylindrical insulators, significantly reducing the electrode surface area and thus minimizing risk of field emission and eliminating risk of punch-through induced vacuum break.

-One load-locked photo-gun employed a cathode electrode manufactured from large grain niobium that was demonstrated to reach higher voltages and field strengths compared to stainless steel electrodes that were prepared using traditional diamond-paste polishing.
-High voltage processing in the presence of inert gas (He and Kr) was demonstrated to significantly improve the performance of stainless steel and niobium cathode electrodes, eliminating field emission (< 10 pA) at voltages to 225 kV and field strengths > 18 MV/m [2].
+The photo-gun employs a cathode electrode manufactured from large grain niobium that was demonstrated to reach higher voltages and field strengths compared to stainless steel electrodes that were prepared using traditional diamond-paste polishing.
+High voltage processing in the presence of inert gas (He and Kr) was demonstrated to significantly improve the performance of stainless steel and niobium cathode electrodes, eliminating field emission (< 10 pA) at voltages to 225 kV and field strengths > 18 MV/m [Ba-14].

-The vacuum chambers and many internal components were baked at $400 \,\mathrm{C}$ prior to final construction which served to reduce the outgassing rate by a factor of ~ 20 and resulted in the lowest observed static vacuum of all the Jefferson Lab photo-guns to date.
+The vacuum chambers and many internal components were baked at 400 C prior to final construction which served to reduce the outgassing rate by a factor of $\sim$ 20 and resulted in the lowest observed static vacuum of all the Jefferson Lab photo-guns to date.
 The pressure registered by a Leybold extractor gauge was 2e-12 Torr (nitrogen equivalent), which is very close to the x-ray limit of the gauge.
-This photo-gun has undergone extensive testing, demonstrating reliable beam delivery from strained-superlattice GaAs/GaAsP photocathodes at average currents up to $4 \,\mathrm{mA}$.
+This photo-gun has undergone extensive testing, demonstrating reliable beam delivery from strained-superlattice GaAs/GaAsP photocathodes at average current up to 4 mA.

-A second load-locked photo-gun with an inverted insulator was constructed for CEBAF [3].
+A second load-locked photo-gun with an inverted insulator was constructed for CEBAF [Ad-10].
 It employs a stainless steel cathode electrode biased at 130 kV.
-It has operated reliably since \sim 2010 free of field emission, delivering more than 200 μ A average beam current for month-long periods without interruption and with electron beam polarization > 85%.
+It has operated reliably since ~2010 free of field emission, delivering more than 200 uA average beam current for month-long periods without interruption and with electron beam polarization > 85%.

 These observations motivated JLab to design a higher voltage photo-gun, still based on inverted ceramic HV feedthrough.
-By designing a triple point junction shield, and working with the French Ceramics company SCT, JLab developed a 300kV photo-gun with a larger inverted HV feedthrough compatible with X-ray commercial cables and plugs [4].
-This photo-gun was commissioned and delivered over 1000 hours of un-polarized 300 keV beam using multi-alkali photocathodes, albeit with nA of field emission despite being conditioned to 350kV [5].
-A similar photo-gun based on this design has been built at BNL for the EIC polarized source, with electrodes designed for managing space charge in ns-long pulses [6].
-Since the GDE even higher voltage unpolarized guns 350-500 kV for various projects been built and tested at JLab [7], JAEA/KEK [8,9] and Cornell [10], however, this higher voltage technology has yet to be implemented in a polarized gun where zero field emission is essential.
+By designing a triple point junction shield, and working with the French Ceramics company SCT, JLab developed a 300kV photo-gun with a larger inverted HV feedthrough compatible with X-ray commercial cables and plugs [He16].
+This photo-gun was commissioned and delivered over 1000 hours of un-polarized 300 keV beam using multi-alkali photocathodes, albeit with nA of field emission despite being conditioned to 350kV [He19].
+A similar photo-gun based on this design has been built at BNL for the EIC polarized source, with electrodes designed for managing space charge in ns-long pulses [Wa-20].
+Since the GDE even higher voltage unpolarized guns 350-500 kV for various projects been built and tested at JLab [Wa-20a], JAEA/KEK [Ni-19,Na-10] and Cornell [Ma-14], however, this higher voltage technology has yet to be implemented in a polarized gun where zero field emission is essential.